John Douglas Edwards

 Visitation will be held 1:30-3:00 PM Sunday, July 28, 2013, in Edwards Hall at Covenant Presbyterian Church.
 Funeral services will follow at 3:30 PM, at the church, conducted by the Rev. Robert H. Brozina and the Rev. Dr. B. E. Pettit.
 Interment will follow in Greenlawn Memorial Gardens, 1300 Fernwood-Glendale Rd., Spartanburg, SC 29307.

 Memorials may be made to Covenant Presbyterian Church, 880 W. O. Ezell Blvd., Spartanburg, SC 29301.

 An online guest register is available at www.floydmortuary.com

 Floyd's North Church Street Chapel

-Published in Spartanburg Herald-Journal from July 27 to July 28, 2013
+Published in Spartanburg Herald-Journal on July 27, 2013